What's covered?

 |

-This topic has been written following a crash course in producing some JavaHelp.
-I do not have extensive experience of producing javahelp and prior to a recent request to produce some, I knew nothing of this area.
+This topic was written following a crash course in producing some JavaHelp.
+I do not have extensive experience of producing javahelp and prior to the request to produce some, I knew nothing of this area.
 I had to do some quick research but fortunately I work with some very good developers who eased the learning curve tremendously.
 I am grateful to Paul Symonds in particular for explaining the concepts and to Jon Hawkins for getting the necessary software working for me.

 Let's get this clarified first as it does cause some confusion for people new to this area.